Pathfinder Scouts Association: Rover Explorer Scouts Proficiency Badges

 Why do Rovers have badges?
 The P-RESA Rover Scout training programme was designed to run in conjunction with the Traditional Woodbadge (Leader) Training Scheme and Charge Certificate Scheme (Activity Permits).

-Just like young people, adults like to earn awards to display their achievements too!
+Adults earn awards to demonstrate their achievements.
 The scheme enables individuals who have never been in Scouting/Guiding the opportunity to learn and experience Scouting first hand, as well as preparing individuals for leadership roles.